 6 Chapter Six: The Sidhe/Fairies

-“These taller, otherworldly beings eventually develop into ‘the little people,’ the fairies and leprechauns of later Irish legend, whose spirits haunt the tombs and fairy mounds they once built.
+“These taller, otherworldly beings [the Tuatha de Danaan] eventually develop into ‘the little people,’ the fairies and leprechauns of later Irish legend, whose spirits haunt the tombs and fairy mounds they once built.
 ‘The little people’ is a euphemism—rather like the prehistoric phrase le bon dieu—meant to disguise the speaker’s fear of something unfamiliar and much larger than himself.
 It is possible that this flickering phenomenon of the little people represents the afterglow of Irish guilt over their exploitation of more artful aborigines” (Thomas Cahill, How the Irish Saved Civilization 76-77).

 Fairy and Folk Tales of the Irish Peasantry, edited and selected by W.B.
 Yeats: https://www.gutenberg.org/files/33887/33887-h/33887-h.htm#Page_105